sarnold/google-re2/README.rst

   + On Ubuntu/Debian, install cmake, pybind11-dev, and libre2-dev packages
   + On Gentoo, install dev-util/cmake and dev-python/pybind11, then
-    dev-libs/re2 `from the FreePN overlay`_
+    dev-libs/re2 `from the embedded overlay`_
   + For a venv you can install the pybind11 package from PyPI

-.. _from the FreePN overlay: https://github.com/freepn/freepn-overlay
+.. _from the embedded overlay: https://github.com/VCTLabs/embedded-overlay

 On MacOS, use the ``brew`` package manager::